At the U.S. Open, a pair of teen semifinalists breathe joyful life into women’s draw

 It is as if the notion of not belonging on the court at 24,000-seat Arthur Ashe Stadium never occurred to them.

-Fernandez, whose mother is Filipino-Canadian and father is from Ecuador, said she has pictured this moment since she was a child.
+Fernandez, whose mother is Filipino Canadian and father is from Ecuador, said she has pictured this moment since she was a child.

 “I’ve imagined myself playing on every tournament, every Grand Slam, at the biggest stage,” she said after her quarterfinal triumph over fifth-seeded Elina Svitolina.
 “I’ve always seen myself being in a big stadium in front of so many people and just having fun on the court.”

-If Fernandez has shown a moment’s disbelief over what she has achieved in her second U.S. Open, it was upon winning the third-set tiebreaker that sealed the upset of Svitolina.
+If Fernandez has shown a moment’s disbelief over what she has achieved at her second U.S. Open, it was upon winning the third-set tiebreaker that sealed the upset of Svitolina.

 Fernandez dropped to her knees and buried her face in her hands as the crowd stood and cheered.
 When she stood, it was as if she realized she was the tournament’s rightful queen — on this day.